rainbowdashlabs/chojodev/docs/blog/posts/gradle_sharing_dependencies.md

 !!! warning

-    If you send your `ProjectB` to someone else they need to execute the `publishToMavenLocal` task themself on `ProjectA`.
+    If you send your `Project B` to someone else they need to execute the `publishToMavenLocal` task themself on `Project A`.
     To properly share dependencies you should use [remote repositories](#remote-repositories).
     The local maven repository should only be used for debugging and general testing of your project.

-First we create our basic project setup again like we did on `ProjectA`.
+First we create our basic project setup again like we did on `Project A`.

 === "build.gradle.kts"